Plymouth City Police

-Plymouth City Police was the city force for Plymouth, Devon, from 1928 to 1967.
-The force’s title was conferred upon it when the borough of Plymouth achieved city status in 1928.
+Plymouth City Police, known as Plymouth Borough Police until 1928, was the city police force for Plymouth, Devon, until 1967.
+The borough of Plymouth achieved city status in 1928.

 Formation

-At the turn of the century, Plymouth was policed by three distinct police forces each responsible for their own borough, those being Stonehouse, Devonport and Plymouth.
+Until 1914, Plymouth was policed by three distinct police forces, each responsible for their own borough, those being Stonehouse (policed by Devon County Constabulary), Devonport and Plymouth.
 When Plymouth achieved city status in 1928, the Plymouth Borough Police was renamed Plymouth City Police (or the City of Plymouth Police Force.)
-By this time, the boroughs of Stonehouse and Devonport had already been absorbed into Plymouth, and so the Plymouth City Police became the sole authority for the area.
+In 1914, the boroughs of Stonehouse and Devonport had been absorbed into Plymouth, and so the Plymouth City Police became the sole authority for the area.

 Governance

 Like most forces at the time, the Plymouth City Police was led by a Chief Constable who was appointed by a Police Watch Committee.

 Presentation

 The Plymouth City Police uniform was a carryover of the former borough force, with a new force crest designed based on the previous.
 Like most forces of the UK, Police War Reserves wore the letters “WR” on their collars.